Introduction

 Air filters help protect your engine by capturing dust and debris drawn in with incoming air.
 Most need to be replaced every 20,000 to 25,000 kilometres, but dusty conditions may require you to replace them sooner.

-Due to the loss of airflow, a clogged air filter can result in lower fuel economy and sluggish performance.
+A clogged air filter reduces airflow, leading to lower fuel economy and sluggish performance.
 Remember to check the air filter during your oil change.
 It will help ensure your engine is breathing as cleanly as possible and performing efficiently.

 Final Thoughts

-No matter what auto part it is, everything has a natural service life, and regular inspections and maintenance are critical to keeping your car dependable and safe.
+No matter the auto part, everything has a natural service life, and regular inspections and maintenance are critical to keeping your car dependable and safe.
 If you allow symptoms of wear to go unchecked, you risk further damage to the vehicle, higher repair costs, and even a dangerous vehicle breakdown.
-For many consumers, it is much easier to be aware of how long things typically last and replace an item before it fails.
+For many drivers, knowing the typical lifespan of parts makes it easier to replace components before they fail.

 At Greenway Auto Recycling, we offer: